siovene/iovene.com/content/2015-10-31-cycling-update.md

-In theory you should increase your TSS week after week, up until your recovery week when you do about 50% of your average TSS in your previous weeks, so now I am left with a monstruously positive TSB and the need to start the build block from the beginning.
+In theory you should increase your TSS week after week, up until your recovery week when you do about 50% of your average TSS in your previous weeks, so now I am left with a monstrously positive TSB and the need to start the build block from the beginning.

 [![][2015.01.cu.pmc]][2015.01.cu.pmc]